 Filing a Complaint.
-If you are concerned that we have violated your privacy rights, or you disagree with a decision we made about access to your records, you may contact the person listed above.
-You also may send a written complaint to the U.S. Department of Health and Human Services - Office of Civil Rights.
-The person listed above can provide you with the appropriate address upon request or you may visit www.hhs.gov/ocr for further information.
+If you are concerned that we have violated your privacy rights, or you disagree with a decision we made about access to your records, you may contact the Plan Administrator.
+You also may send a written complaint to the U.S. Department of Health and Human Services - Office of Civil Rights (OCR).
+Information about filing a complaint with OCR can be found at www.hhs.gov/ocr.